aamirz/DataController/README.md

 # DataController-
-This library contains classes to manipulate data in a mysql database from java classes.
+This library contains test classes to manipulate data in a mysql database from java classes.